 As laptops keep getting smaller, their internal space becomes more restricted and companies have looked to either removing or moving to different technologies for providing data storage.
 Most modern laptops now are moving away from the traditional mechnical drives in favor of more durable and smaller solid state options.
 This guide looks at all the various types of drives that may be in a laptop and what they may offer to help clear up any confusion for buyers.

 Hard drives are the most common form of storage in a laptop and are pretty straight forward.
 Generally the drive will be referred to by its capacity and its rotational speed.
 In general, larger capacity drives tend to perform better than smaller ones and faster spinning drives will be more responsive than slower spinning drives when capacities are similar.
 The slower spinning drives do have a slight advantage when it comes to laptop running times though because they draw less power.

 Solid State Drives

 Solid state drives are now starting to replace hard drives in more laptops especially the new ultrabooks.
 These use a set of flash memory chips rather than a magnetic platter to store the data.
-They provide faster data access, low power consumption and higher reliability.
+They provide faster data access, lower power consumption and higher reliability.
 The downside is that they store much less data and cost much more than a traditional hard drive.
 A typical laptop equipped with a solid state drive will have anywhere from 64GB to 512GB of storage space although there are some available with more than 500GB but they are prohibitively expensive.
 If this is the only storage in the laptop, it should have at least 120GB of storage space but really should have around 240GB or more.

 Solid State Hybrid Drives